RDFLib/rdflib/docs/docs.rst

 The docs are generated with Sphinx.

 Sphinx makes it very easy to pull in doc-strings from modules, classes, methods, etc.
-When writing doc-strings, special reST fields can be used to annotate parameters, returntypes, etc. This make for pretty API docs:
+When writing doc-strings, special reST fields can be used to annotate parameters, return-types, etc. This make for pretty API docs:

 http://sphinx-doc.org/domains.html?highlight=param#info-field-lists